thegooddocsproject/templates/.github/ISSUE_TEMPLATE/create-new-doctype-template.md

 ---
-name: Create new doctype template
+name: Create new doc type template
-about: For issues where a templateer needs to create a new doctype template.
+about: For issues where a templateer needs to create a new doc type template.
-title: Create {doctype} template
+title: Create {doc_type} template
 labels: templates
 assignees: ''